Enoal-Fauchille-Bolle/AREA/docs/ENDPOINTS.md

 **Request Body:**

-- `code` (string, required): Exchange code or token for service authentication.
-- `code_verifier` (string, required if service requires PKCE, otherwise ignored): Code verifier for PKCE flow.
+- `code` (string, optional): Authorization code from the OAuth2 provider.
+Not required if the service does not require authentication or is already linked (has a valid refresh token).
-- `platform` (string, required): Platform from which the linking is initiated (e.g., "web", "mobile").
+- `platform` (string, optional): Platform from which the linking is initiated (i.e., "web", "mobile").
+Not required if the service does not require authentication or is already linked (has a valid refresh token).

 **Response:**